aonghena/CoinBot/README.md

 #### Versions:<br>
-V1: used for python 3.5+ and discord.py 1.0.0+<br>
+coinbotV1.py: used for python 3.5+ and discord.py 1.0.0+<br>
-otherwise if your using a lower version than use the normal coinbase.py file.<br>
+coinbot.py: if your using a lower version python and discord V.<br>